 The Quality of Life Index (QoLI) database is a block group and higher level database that combines many different sources to show where the best places are to live and do business.
 The database consists of a main index derived from five sub-indexes: economic, health, community, leisure and physical environment.
 These sub-indexes are based upon specific variables within each category.

-There are currently two separate, yet similar, database products offered.
+AGS’ Health Care utilization data consists of two separate, yet similar, database products.
 The first is based upon the primary diagnosis upon release from hospital and the second based on procedures undertaken by emergency departments.
 While there is much overlap in terms of disease, these measure two separate types of health care utilization.

-Freeway is the drive time analysis software industry standard for over nine years.
+Freeway is the drive time analysis software industry standard for over twelve years.
 Applied Spatial Technology (AST) has acquired the rights to Freeway from Applied Geographic Solutions, Inc.